 Shortly after asking that question, I find that many members then struggle with reasons it hasn’t happened yet.

-So, to help avoid that happening to you, I recently interviewed AWAI member Jim Wright who’s been involved with encouraging and coaching other members on the importance of having your freelance copywriter’s website.
+So, to help avoid that happening to you, I recently interviewed AWAI Member Jim Wright.
+He’s been involved with encouraging and coaching other members on the importance of having your freelance writer’s website.

 But we didn’t talk just about websites.
 Far from it.
 Jim gave a fascinating interview about his journey from professional musician to professional freelancer.

 I think you’ll enjoy hearing Jim in his own words …

 Will Newman: Jim, please tell us a little about yourself, both in terms of your work background and personal things you like to do.

 Jim Wright: I've been a professional musician most of my life until recently.
 I started as a teen 32 years ago playing in bands.